open-cloud/open-cloud.github.io.old/devguide_hwansible.md

 docker rmi $(docker images -f "dangling=true" -q)
 {% endhighlight %}

-## Using HelloWorldService as a template
+## Using HelloWorldService as a Template

 The HelloWorldService you build in this codelab is suitable as a template for creating another service.
 Most of this is boilerplate, so the only changes that need to be made at the following: